xiechao06/apply-with/README.md

 }
 ```

-So, I borrow the idea
+So, I borrow the idea.

 ## Installation